enislalmi/NetflixAmazonComparison/README.md

 The databases used can be found here in .csv format

+All visualizations are interactive, if you want to check for a specific thing, you need just to click on the graphs.

 Remark: If you have any issues on visualizing the graphs, please make sure you have the latest libraries downloaded.

 Thank you.